 Players will automatically progress or regress during the offseason.
 There are many factors that contribute to a player's progression/regression chances, but the most relevant factor is the player's age.
 The PC (progression chance) rating represents a player's chance to progress.
 Managers can increase PC for players on their roster by using Team Points throughout the season to increase the chances for the players at a certain position to progress in the offseason.

 Each team earns 1000 points after each week.
-The coach of each team can choose to spend Team Points to upgrade Development for all players on the team, increase the team's Rookie Scouting level, or purchase an OVR Coach Boost for a certain position.
+The coach of each team can choose to spend Team Points to upgrade Progression Cap for all players on the team, increase the team's Rookie Scouting ability by hiring Scouts, or purchase an OVR Coach Boost or Dev Boost for a certain position.
+The Coach upgrades stay with the coach.
 Progression Cap limits how much players on your team can progress this offseason.
-Scouting upgrade costs increase as the season progresses.
-Scouting and Progression Cap values reset to 1.0 after each season, but Coach Boosts are permanent.

 The upcoming rookie draft class is created at the beginning of each season.
-Each undrafted rookie's OVR rating is hidden, and is instead represented by a range of possible values.
+Each undrafted rookie's OVR rating is hidden, and is instead represented by a guess, based on available Scouting Reports.
 Rookies will continue to have their OVR hidden (represented by a random value from the team's scouting window) until that player plays in 3 games.

-The offseason consists of the following events: Retired Players, Re-Sign Players, Free Agent Bidding, and the Draft.
+The offseason consists of the following events: Retired Players, Re-Sign Players, Free Agent Bidding, Staff Firing and Hiring (coaches), Scouting Combine Results, and the Draft.
 Then, a new season schedule is created, and all teams' Scouting and Progression Cap values are reset to 0.

 Each team has a contract limit (by default, $240M).
 Each player has a contract value which is calculated based on position and OVR.
 The sum of all player contracts on a team must be less than the contract limit.
 During the offseason, each contract will expire unless re-signed by the coach.
 If a player's contract expires, they will be Cut, and that player will become a Free Agent.
 Players can be re-signed to contracts of multiple years.
 This will incur a smaller salary.
 However, cutting or trading a player before their contract is expired will result in Cap Penalties (25% of the player's promised salary for each of the years in his contract).

-Players who have won a championship or earned a Yearly Award will demand a 20% higher salary.
+Players who have won a championship or earned an Award will demand a higher salary.

 Each season's schedule is pseudo-randomly generated based on NFL schedule creation rules.